ProlificLabs/autosync/README.md

-# Yrs-Go Bindings Test with AutoSyncDoc
+# Yrs-Go Bindings with AutoSync

 This project provides Go bindings for the [Yrs](https://github.com/y-crdt/y-crdt/tree/main/yrs) CRDT library, enabling JSON Patch-based synchronization for Go applications.
-The core component is the `AutoSyncDoc` Go type, which wraps a Yrs document and exposes methods for manipulation and state management.
+The core component is the `Doc` Go type, which wraps a Yrs document and exposes methods for manipulation and state management.

 The project is set up to build static C-compatible libraries from the Rust `yffi` crate for multiple target architectures, which are then consumed by the Go package using `cgo`.

 ## Features

-*   **`AutoSyncDoc` Go Type**: A Go struct that manages an underlying Yrs document.
+*   **`Doc` Go Type**: A Go struct that manages an underlying Yrs document.
 *   **JSON Patch Synchronization**: Apply JSON patches to update the document state.
 *   **State Serialization**: Get the document state as a JSON-compatible `map[string]interface{}`.
 *   **State Vector Management**: